oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/prepare-config-data-and-app/prepare-config-data-and-app.md

 ## stagingDestination

-This is where we store intermediate processed data for post processing.
+This is the location where intermediate results will be stored before post processing steps begin.
 Basically these will be dataframes stored in csv format at an assigned object storage bucket.

-*   **combinedResult (optional)** - the final dataframe you want to output.
-You need to specify this parameter if you only have **one** single dataframe as the output.
-But if you do sharding, the sharded dataset will be the output automatically, and you don't need this parameter any more.
+*   **combinedResult (optional)** - The name of the data frame to output.
+Specify this parameter only when a single data frame needs to be output.
+However, if sharding is desired/configured, the sharded dataset will be output automatically.
+In this case, there is no need to specify this parameter.
-*   **type** \- can only be **object-storage** for now.
+*   **type** \- only **object storage** is supported at present.
 *   **namespace** - the namespace of the target object storage bucket.
 *   **bucket** \- the bucket name.
 *   **objectName** \- the full path and name of the object.

 ## outputDestination

-This is where the final output comes to, including model\_info, finalized output after inferencing, etc.
+This is where the final output (AD results) and model information (model_info) is stored after inferencing.

-*   **type** \- can only be **object-storage** for now.
+*   **type** \- only **object storage** is supported at present.
 *   **namespace** - the namespace of the target object storage bucket.
 *   **bucket** \- the bucket name.
 *   **objectName** \- the full path and name of the object.

-## serviceApiConfiguration (optional)
+## serviceApiConfiguration

-This configuration is for post processing steps, so in theory you can put anything into that.
-You can check the following configuration example for anomaly detection training.
+This configuration is used after data preprocessing steps.
+Here we will use it for AD related configuration:

+* **serviceEndpoint** - this is the region specific endpoint for AD service.
+Use **null** for now.
+* **profileName** - use **"DEFAULT"** for now.
+This is used for local runs to specify the OCI SDK profile to use from ~/.oci
+* **projectId** - ocid of AD project from Lab 2.
+* **compartmentId** - user's compartment Id.

 ## Example